isa-nurbek/leet-code-challenges/Sorting/02-Medium/02-Quick Sort/README.md

 Write a function that takes in an array of integers and returns a `sorted` version of that array.
 Use the `Quick Sort` algorithm to sort the array.

+To avoid `O(n²)` worst-case time complexity you can:
+- Choose a `random pivot` or `median-of-three pivot`.
+- Use an `in-place partitioning` scheme to reduce space usage.

 ## Sample Input

 ```plaintext